Grégory Coupet: Club career

-Coupet began his club career with hometown team Club Olympique Le Puy, before turning professional with Saint-Étienne in 1994.
+Coupet was born in Le Puy-en-Velay, Haute-Loire.
+He began his club career with hometown team Club Olympique Le Puy, before turning professional with Saint-Étienne in 1994.
 He made his Ligue 1 debut on 26 March 1994 in a 2–0 victory against Angers.
 After three seasons, he surprisingly moved to league rival Lyon (the two cities are only 80 kilometres apart, and are long-time local and national rivals) as a replacement for Pascal Olmeta in January 1997.
 His gamble paid off as Lyon have regularly dominated Le Championnat since 2002 and were also regular fixtures in the UEFA Champions League.

-Coupet performed a memorable double save against Barcelona during an 2001–02 UEFA Champions League match, when he first acrobatically headed an unintended lob by his team-mate Caçapa onto his own crossbar, and then immediately parried a close header by the arriving Barcelona striker Rivaldo.
+Coupet performed a memorable double save against Barcelona during a 2001–02 UEFA Champions League match, when he first acrobatically headed an unintended lob by his team-mate Caçapa onto his own crossbar, and then immediately parried a close header by the arriving Barcelona striker Rivaldo.